mpcox/203.328/README.md

 Next, you need to choose a sequence dataset to assemble.
 To start off, let’s use the example dataset called [ME8432.fastq](example/ME8432.fastq).
 Move the example dataset into your new directory.

 Now, you need to get the programs.
 Although there are better ways to set them up, for now just copy-and-paste the programs ‘velveth’ and ‘velvetg’ into this directory.
 You can download these programs [here](code).
+If you want to learn how to compile these programs for your own machine, [look here](compilation.md).

 At this point, you are ready to perform an assembly with a chosen k-mer value.
 Let’s start with a k-mer of 21.